motion/orbit/packages/automagical/README.md

 }
 ```

-Internally these helper functions throw a special value that is caught when the reaction re-runs, and handled as a cancel.
+Internally these helper functions throw a special value that is caught and handled properly.
+When the reaction re-runs it also ignores and throws after the last async function.

 You can also do your own cancels.
-This will prevent the reaction from logging, which is helpful as your app grows:
+This will prevent the reaction from logging as a success, so you can debug just "valid" reactions, which is helpful as your app grows:

 ```js
 class MyStore {